Disclaimer: This is not intended as investment advice in any form.

-When it comes to the race for the best Ethereum layer 2 scaling solution, Polygon also gets bonus points for speediness.
+When it comes to the race for the best Ethereum layer 2 scaling solution, Polygon also gets bonus points for speediness and better user experience.

 While Optimism can help with 2,000 transactions per second and Abritrum can handle 40,000, Polygon can process an impressive 65,000 without breaking a sweat.
 Then there’s the issue of withdrawal wait time.